 Choose dwarf varieties if you’re an urban gardener.
 Plant them directly in the ground or in pots.

 Super dwarf trees are great for really tight spaces like apartment balconies.
+There are not as many choices available in this miniature size, unfortunately.

 Choosing a dwarf tree variety will not impact the size of the fruit.
 A dwarf tree doesn’t mean a smaller apple; it just means that the size of the tree itself (and thus the quantity of fruit) will be reduced.